Deepanshu2k3/tribes-dapp/README.md

 1.)
 This project is deployed on polygon-testnet

 2.)
-NFT Gated community is created using ThirdWEB's prebuild smart contracts
+NFT Gated community is created using ThirdWEB's smart contracts

 3.) deployed using spheron